High-Protein Breakfast Ideas for Beginners: Easy and Healthy Morning Meals

 12. Protein-Rich Breakfast Burrito

-A sensible choice for busy schedules.
+A practical choice for busy schedules.

 Approximate Protein